 The collection and completion of data forms at all other contributing sites will be an Institutional requirement with local solutions required.
-All completed case report forms will be uploaded to a central Database administered by the Research Manager of RTS in Calgary.
+All completed case report forms will be uploaded to a central REDcap secure Database administered by the Global Research Manager.
 All contributing sites will be required to collect all appropriate blood samples if participating in COOL-MAX.
 All such samples will be sent to the Snyder Laboratory/Research Centre in Calgary for central processing.